Harrison Lake, BC

 The Harrison Lake project can be accessed from Vancouver via Highway 1, Highway 7 and then Morris Valley Road in about 2 hours.

 A brief timeline of the discoveries and work completed on the current Harrison Lake claim is outlined below:

 The Harrison Lake Project contains fourteen mineralized targets identified during historical mapping and prospecting programs.
 Anomalies A and B relate to gold bearing quartz-pyrite veins while anomalies C, D and E demonstrate typical epithermal signatures with gold and silver-lead-zinc polymetallic veins.
 Anomalies F, G and H are sediment-hosted massive sulphide occurances related to Jurassic seafloor volcanism.
-The four red ‘SW’ anomalies were noted in the 1980’s as ‘extensive stockwork zones’, although only two are related to the later identified geochemical targets.
+The four red ‘SW’ anomalies were noted in the 1980’s as ‘extensive stockwork zones’, although only two are related to the later identified geochemical targets (Westerman, 1986).
 Recent field-work and mapping by SGDS Hive has suggested Anomaly E and the spatially associated stockworks are on-trend with north-northeast trending fault systems while Anomaly H and G are lithological-bound to pyritic siltstones and volcanic layers.

 Exploration plans for Harrison Lake revolve around the current use of the site as a training center as well as a mineral project.
 Property-wide soil surveys, ground magnetic surveys and channel sampling are all planned for this site.
 SGDS Hive is currently completing a 1:1000 scale property-wide geological and structural mapping program of the Harrison Lake project.